carlosneri86/Bluetooth_shield/README.md

 [http://www.seeedstudio.com/wiki/Bluetooth_Shield]

-The sample code uses the following modules:
+The sample code uses the following modules:<br><br>
-	* UART: Used for communication with the Bluetooth module
+	-	UART: Used for communication with the Bluetooth module<br>
-	* LPTimer: System tick, used to generate SW timers
+	-	LPTimer: System tick, used to generate SW timers<br>
-	* GPIO: For different modules
+	-	GPIO: For different modules<br>

 The bluetooth driver is written in a state machine fashion.
 Basically initializes the module and uses a status register to let know the application when data is received and when data has been transmitted.
 The driver handles connections and disconnections, a flag on the status register for connected devices.